Mv0sKff/0-bitches/README.md

 Coming to Chrome Web Store soon
 </p>

+This extension creates a nice animation every time you click somewhere on a website, to remind you how many bitches you just gathered.

 ## Features

-- Be Always aware of how many bitches you have thanks to the extension icon
+- Be always aware of how many bitches you have thanks to the extension icon
 - Stunning animations
 - Optimized for performance
-- Blazingly fast, not written in rust
+- Blazingly fast, not written in Rust

 ## Screenshots